zlogic/mendix-docs/content/en/docs/appstore/platform-supported-content/modules/genai/conversational-ui.md

 ## Installation {#installation}

-Follow the instructions in [Using Marketplace Content](/appstore/use-content/) to import the Conversational UI module into your app.
+Follow the instructions in [How to Use Marketplace Content](/appstore/use-content/) to import the Conversational UI module into your app.

 ## Configuration {#configuration}